 How To Add Photo Filters To The iPhone Camera

 As I mentioned, the native photos app has nine filters presets.
+And for the most part, the photo filters for iPhone would suffice most needs.
 So if you want to add filters, the best way is to find a third-party photo filter app with Photos extensions.

 An extension allows you to use all of the features of a third-party app directly within the native photos app.
 You can search the app store for programs that offer Photos extensions.

 Open Photos, tap edit, then the more button (…) to bring up an options menu.

 Any installed apps that come with extensions are listed.
 Select the app you want to edit in, and without leaving the app, the third-party editor’s interface will open up and allow you to manipulate as desired and save your edits to the camera roll.

 Can You Save Photo Filters on an iPhone?

 You can set your phone to preserve the last used camera settings so that your camera doesn’t revert to its default settings each time you open the app.
 The best way to access additional and custom filters on your iPhone is to use a third-party editor with a Photos extension.

 Can you use filters on videos shot on the iPhone Camera?